-Noah Walker is a New York City-based writer, the former digital editor of Gripped Magazine, and dedicated climber.
-Follow Noah on Instagram here.
+Co-written by Noah Walker, a New York City-based writer, former digital editor of Gripped Magazine, and dedicated climber.

 New York City is home to over 8 million people, and thousands of them are rock climbers.
 As America’s most diverse population, the city’s five boroughs accommodate every niche interest imaginable, including climbing, which as we all know by now is steadily becoming more mainstream by the day.
 While the region's climbing history is deeply rooted in trad climbing, bouldering in Central Park has been popular for decades and now, 13 rock climbing gyms exist in NYC for urban climbers.